dotnet/runtime/docs/workflow/building/coreclr/README.md

 ### What to do with the Build

-CoreCLR is one of the most important components of the runtime repo, as it is one of the main engines of the .NET product.
-That said, while you can test and use it on its own, it becomes easiest to do this when used in conjuction with the libraries subset.
+*CoreCLR* is one of the most important components of the runtime repo, as it is one of the main engines of the .NET product.
+That said, while you can test and use it on its own, it becomes easiest to do this when used in conjuction with the *Libraries* subset.
 When you build both subsets, you can get access to the *Core_Root*.
-This includes all the libraries, as well as the clr alongside other tools like *Crossgen2*, *R2RDump*, and the *ILC* compiler, and the main command-line host executable `corerun`.
-The *Core_Root* is one of the most reliable ways of testing changes to the runtime, running external apps with your build, and it is the way clr tests are run in the CI pipelines.
+This includes all the libraries, as well as the Clr alongside other tools like *Crossgen2*, *R2RDump*, and the *ILC* compiler, and the main command-line host executable `corerun`, all bundled together.
+The *Core_Root* is one of the most reliable ways of testing changes to the runtime, running external apps with your build, and it is the way Clr tests are run in the CI pipelines.

 #### The Core Root for Testing Your Build